LegumeFederation/cvitjs/README.md

 gcvit:1.0
 ```

-To update the data, you should be able to just add it directly to the mounted-source, as GCViT checks for
-updated data when appropriate.
+To update the data, you should be able to just add it directly to the mounted source, as GCViT checks for updated data when appropriate.

 ### Go + Node Setup
 GCViT may also be built and served directly using [Go](https://golang.org/) and and [Node](https://nodejs.org/en/) together.
-Before beginning, check that Go is setup and Node is configured to at least the most current LTS version (currently 12.14.0).
+Before beginning, check that Go is set up and Node is configured to at least the most current LTS version (currently 12.14.0).

 #### Building the backend component with Go
 The following packages are needed in order to build the service: